-The supply base is the FFB from four Sime Darby's own estates that supply 100% of the FFB processed at the mill.
-During this assessment there is no FFB received from outside suppliers.
-Table 2 shows the CPO, PK tonnage produced by the mill and the oil and kerenel extraction trend.
+The supply base is the FFB from four own estates that supplied 92% of the FFB processed at the Mill.
+In addition, FFB received from outside suppliers from time to time accumulates to about 8% of the total processed.
+This tonnage is excluded from the Table 2 and from the certified tonnages.
 The actual FFB production and projected production is shown in Table 3 below.
-It is noted that there is a slight increase (1%) in the projected FFB production is due to consideration given to area coming into maturity stage.
+It is noted that there is a slight increase in the projected FFB production due to anticipating bunch forecast indicating slight increase in production and consideration given to area coming into maturity stage.
 Other than that the projected tonnages were based on the potential yield could be achieved due to improvement in planting material and age profile of palms.

-It is noted that Chersonese mill use the segregated supply chain system for the supply chain because there is no non-certified FFB purchased from out growers.
+It is noted that Flemington Palm Oil Mill use the Mass Balance system for the supply chain because the mill sometime purchase FFB from out growers.
+The out growers are not associated and have choices of selling their FFB to any mill that pays higher FFB price.
 Supply chain element was checked and described in Appendix E.

-Table 3: Actual and Projected Estate FFB Tonna iges -- ------
+Table 3: Actual and Projected Estate FFB Tonnages